 The mysterious pfun is a function that evaluates a factor that will modify the force.

-You should list all the variables that show up in this loop, and try to determine if they are shared or private or perhaps a reduction variable.
+List all the variables in this loop, and try to determine if they are shared or private or perhaps a reduction variable.

-Also point out which variables are shared or private by default.
+Which variables are already shared or private by default?

 Data Classification (QUIZ)